Nourine-Sabry/Nourine-Sabry/README.md

 ## 👩🏻‍🦱 About me:

 ### 👩🏻‍🏫 Currently, I am a Teaching Assistant at Nile University.
-I teach subjects such as Omics data analysis, Computer-aided drug discovery, and Algorithmic bioinformatics.
+I teach bioinformatics subjects such as Omics data analysis, Computer-aided drug discovery, Next-generation sequencing data analysis, Systems biology & modelling of biological networks, and Algorithmic bioinformatics.

 ### 🎓 I graduated *Summa Cum Laude* with a B.Sc. in Biotechnology and a specialisation in Bioinformatics from Nile University in 2025.